 A hunting client will pay a large sum of money to cover his camp expenses, which pays for his full board accommodation and camp, hunting services and the many and all the varied Government levies imposed on the hunter and his companions.
-This camp, (which would not be there if it were not for the hunter) provides employment for many local and international staff.
-(Chefs, maids, cleaners etc) He will then pay a sum of money for each animal that he hunts.
-This sum is used to pay wages to the hunting staff (local and Professional) to pay for vehicles which are maintained locally by local labour) and a large percentage is paid to the relevant Parks Board or Game Department, who use it to fund further game research and conservation.
+This camp, (which would not be there if it were not for the hunter) provides employment for many local and international staff such as chefs, maids, cleaners etc. He will then pay a sum of money for each animal that he hunts.
+This sum is used to pay wages to the hunting staff (local and Professional) to pay for vehicles which are maintained locally by local labour and a large percentage is paid to the relevant Parks Board or Game Department, who use it to fund further game research and conservation.

 Where African hunting is practised in a properly controlled manner, it can and does produce large financial and conservation benefits.
 Revenues from hunting where a portion is given to the local communities, not only improves the material condition of that population, but it also gives them a stake in the wildlife as an incentive to conserving it.
 This means that poaching and illegal killing is dramatically reduced.
 The licensing system allows populations to be effectively monitored and controlled by the relevant Game Department or Parks Board.

 Compared with the random and indiscriminate slaughter carried out by poachers, selective culling by hunters can and does lead to a healthy and balanced population and prevent one species flourishing to the detriment of another.

 In many parts of Africa, wildlife has now been recognised as a valuable resource, providing it is managed wisely.
 Hunting makes a crucial and essential contribution to that.
 It also helps resolve the conflicting interests of human and animal populations.
 It is in those countries where sport hunting does not take place that the wildlife is at greatest risk.